ethereum/go-ethereum/docs/_rpc/pubsub.md

 ### newHeads

 Fires a notification each time a new header is appended to the chain, including chain reorganizations.
 Users can use the bloom filter to determine if the block contains logs that are interested to them.
+Note that if geth receives multiple blocks simultaneously, e.g. catching up after being out of sync, only the last block is emitted.

-In case of a chain reorganization the subscription will emit all new headers for the new chain.
+In case of a chain reorganization the subscription will emit the last header in the new chain.
 Therefore the subscription can emit multiple headers on the same height.

 #### Example